-— To experience reponsibility and risk, is to feel the enormous riches of life
+To experience responsibility and risk outdoors, is to feel the enormous riches of life

 The Great Outdoors